Tekislla/odds-scanner-test/README.md

 Start the application by localhost, unfortunately i can't make it work directly from vscode

 ## Section C
-Just launch the application from chrome.
-The webdriver will be installed automatically on startup
+Just launch the application.
+The Chrome Webdriver will be installed automatically on startup